Azerbaijani oil price drops | News.az

 - Economics

-The price of Azerbaijan's Azeri LT CIF crude oil put for sale on world markets has dropped by $ 0.57 or 0.72 %.
+The price of Azerbaijan's Azeri LT CIF crude oil put for sale on the world markets has dropped by $ 0.02 or 0.03 %.

-Report informs that the price of Azeri LT CIF oil brand now makes $ 79.17/barrel.
+Report informs that the price of Azeri LT CIF oil brand now makes $ 77.88/barrel.

 Notably, the minimum price of Azeri LT CIF was recorded in December 2001 ($ 19.15) and the maximum value of the brand was registered in July 2008 ($ 149.66).